ajthinking/data-story/readme.md

 ```

 ## Examples
-A DataStory script can be executed via GUI or HTTP.
+A DataStory script can be executed via GUI or as a part of your Laravel apps HTTP lifecycle.

 ### :bulb: Tinker with data in GUI
 ![image](https://user-images.githubusercontent.com/3457668/105964532-9d89c980-6082-11eb-95f9-4ffb3c94fb9f.png)